hans-sperling/php-urlSplit/README.md

 # urlSplit

-Splits / Extracts a given url into its partials.
+Splits / Extracts the current url or a given one into its partials.

 ## Parts of an regular web url